PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 (Note: technically there is also an edge from each node to itself.
 We omit these from diagrams and from wording like "earlier to later" for brevity.)

-In this view, a transformer is a two-dimensional graph of collaborating actors, passing information forward in time through attention, and upwards in depth through residual updates.
+In this view, a transformer is a <span class="idea">two-dimensional graph of collaborating actors, passing information forward in time through attention, and upwards in depth through residual updates</span>.

 ---